 Doctors are working on ways to replace just the damaged parts of the knee joint.
 This is sometimes called partial joint replacement.
 Unicompartmental replacement is one example of partial knee replacement.
 It replaces just the inner knee surfaces or the outer knee surfaces, depending on where the damage is.
 Another partial replacement is called a patellofemoral replacement.
 In this surgery, the end of the thigh bone is replaced.
 Then an artificial surface is used to line the back of the kneecap.

 In knee replacement surgery, doctors remove the damaged cartilage and replace it with new joint surfaces in a step-by-step process.

 Joint changes caused by osteoarthritis may also stretch and damage the ligaments that connect the thighbone to the lower leg bone.
 After surgery, the artificial joint itself and the remaining ligaments around the joint usually provide enough stability so that the damaged ligaments are not a problem.

-Doctors often use general anesthesia for joint replacement surgeries.
-This means you'll be unconscious during surgery.
-But sometimes they use regional anesthesia, which means you can't feel the area of the surgery and you are sleepy, but you are awake.
-The choice of anesthesia depends on your doctor, on your overall health, and, to some degree, on what you prefer.
+Your doctor may use general anesthesia.
+This means you'll be asleep during the surgery.
+But sometimes doctors use regional anesthesia.
+This means you can't feel the area of the surgery.
+You will feel sleepy, but you will be awake.
+Which type of anesthesia you get depends on your doctor and on your overall health.
+Your doctor might also ask what you prefer.

 Your doctor may recommend that you take antibiotics before and after the surgery to reduce the risk of infection.
 If you need any major dental work, your doctor may recommend that you have it done before the surgery.
 Infections can spread from other parts of the body, such as the mouth, to the artificial joint and cause a serious problem.